IT operating concept for SAP R/3

 - Detailed capacity planning (number of users per SAP module and location

-- Interfaces to shareholders & partners , i.e. DT AG, Global One
+- Interfaces to shareholders & partners , i.e. Deutsche Telekom AG, Global One S.A.

-- Disaster recovery and simulation of such a system
+- Disaster recovery (Continuity Service) and simulation of such a system

 IT operating concept